tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 Three operations can be applied to lambda expressions:

-**Alpha Equivalence** variables can be arbitrarily renamed as long as the names remain consistent within the scope of the expression.
+**Alpha Equivalence**: variables can be arbitrarily renamed as long as the names remain consistent within the scope of the expression.

 ```lambda
 λxy.yx = λwv.vw
 ```

-**Beta Reduction** functions are applied to their arguments by substituting the text of the argument in the body of the function
+**Beta Reduction**: functions are applied to their arguments by substituting the text of the argument in the body of the function.

 ```lambda
 (λx. x) y